 I started writing the draft to this post weeks ago and mulled over sharing something more personal and venture away from teaching ideas.
 I have decided to start adding more lifestyle type posts to this blog and this seemed like a good one to start with.
 I am pressing publish today, May 12, 2019.
 Mother's Day.
 A hard day for so many, yet I wanted to share my struggles so people will know they are not alone.

 In middle school, I spent many dances sitting on the bleachers. ( We are going to use the school dances as an example since my only desire to be an athlete was for about a week after seeing Bring It On).

-As an outcast and someone who was bullied constantly I should’ve seen that as possible outcome.
+As an outcast and someone who was bullied constantly I should’ve seen that as a possible outcome.
 However, I went to the dances hoping I would one day not be a spectator anymore.